Cotissima/JFFS_microbiome_first_characterisation/README.md

 ---- taxonomy_silva132.qzv

 - R_stats
-*This folder contains all the code used in the statistical analysis done in R. There is one folder per step and each of them include and html and a rdm file version.
+*This folder containst the html files with all the code used in the statistical analysis done in R. There is one folder per step
--- JFFS_microbiome_Script1
+--- JFFS_microbiome_Script1.html *Data manipulation*
---- JFFS_microbiome_Script1.html
+--- JFFS_microbiome_Script2.html *Alpha diversity*
---- JFFS_microbiome_Script1.rdm
+--- JFFS_microbiome_Script3.html *Betadiversity, SIMPER and correlation*